grofandriska/Dungeon/README.md

 - 2 player

 Bug.:
-Collide when moving right denies up and down movent
+Collide when moving right denies up and down movement

-*Maybe the player.solidArea is wrong sewhere
+*Maybe the player.solidArea is wrong sewhere?!Must check New code ..